 Quality is the foundation of our work and central to EY's responsibility to provide confidence to the capital markets.
-This is reflected in the Sustainable Audit Quality (SAQ) program, which continues to be the highest priority for EY Assurance practices.
+This is reflected in the Sustainable Audit Quality (SAQ) program, which continues to be the highest priority for EY member firms' Assurance practices.
 SAQ establishes a strong governance structure that enables each member firm to provide high-quality audits.
-It is implemented locally, and coordinated and overseen globally.
-The word "sustainable" in SAQ is used to demonstrate that this is not a one-off, short-term initiative, but an ongoing process of improvement.
+It is implemented locally; and coordinated and overseen globally.
+The word "sustainable" in SAQ is used to demonstrate that this is not a one-off, shortterm initiative, but an ongoing process of improvement.

-There are six SAQ pillars: tone at the top, people capabilities, simplification and innovation, audit technology and digital, enablement and quality support, and accountability.
+There are six SAQ pillars: tone at the top; exceptional talent; simplification and innovation; audit technology and digital; enablement and quality support; and accountability.
 The pillars are supported by a foundation of serving the public interest.

 Significant progress has been made through SAQ.
-EY's internal and external inspection findings globally are improving, and there is greater consistency in execution.
+EY member firms' internal and external inspection findings globally are improving, and there is greater consistency in execution.
 EY has deployed world-class technological tools that enhance the quality and value of EY audits, including the EY Canvas online audit platform, the EY Helix analytics platform and the EY Atlas research platform.

-A key feature of EY Canvas is the Client Portal, which enables clients to communicate with audit teams and confirm what information auditors have requested and whether that information has been provided.
-EY Canvas also facilitates the use of the Milestones project management program, which helps audit teams keep on track and highlights potential matters to be addressed during the audit process.
+A key feature of EY Canvas is "My EY" (formerly known as the EY Canvas Client Portal), which enables clients to communicate with audit teams and confirm what information auditors have requested and whether that information has been provided.
+EY Canvas also facilitates the use of the "Milestones" project management functionality, which helps audit teams stay on pace with their audit execution and drive executive involvement.
+Finally, project management enhancements within Canvas empower audit teams to be focused on audit execution.